 - Previous Employers

 The simplest method to find people within a group and to grow your social media marketing campaign with the LinkedIn platform is through the “Groups” search.
-Simply select “Groups” and type your keyword of choice into the search bar.
-This will allow you to find established groups that cater to your topic or interest.
+Simply type your keyword of choice into the search bar then under the search bar you will find a drop-down menu labeled More, click that and go to Groups.

 This would also be beneficial if you were a freelancer and you wanted to increase your reach and find other potential jobs.